TABX: A High-Throughput Sandbox Battle Simulator for Multi-Agent Reinforcement Learning: Experiments

 \section{Experiments}

-We design several scenarios and conduct a series of experiments to demonstrate the analytical possibilities enabled by TABX.
 Our experiments are organized around scenarios tailored to specific research questions.
 First, we investigate scenarios that exacerbate disjoint partial observability (\Cref{sec:centralized_value_learning}).
 Second, we examine exploration challenges within long-horizon scenarios characterized by sparse reward signals (\Cref{sec:exploration}).
 Finally, we conduct a zero-shot generalization study by applying Unsupervised Environment Design (UED) to a MARL algorithm (\Cref{sec:generalization})---a process facilitated by TABX's ability to reset environmental parameters without requiring JIT re-compilation (e.g., dynamically varying unit specifications or zone layouts across episodes).

+Each scenario is constructed by first identifying a target MARL challenge and then designing unit compositions and zone placements to isolate that specific variable.
+For instance, the \texttt{clover} scenario is intended to demonstrate the necessity of global information: enemies remain occluded or positioned beyond the agents' immediate perceptual fields during the initial timesteps, with bushes placed to hide enemies and enhance partial observability, while the ally team is composed of ranged units that can scout the bushes from a distance.
+Comprehensive scenario specifications are provided in \Cref{app:challenges}.